Skip to main content

 Append Mode Identify Records

-1. Customers – each record represents a customer and has an email field.
-Example rows:
+1. Customers – each record has an email field.

 NameEmail